Methane & the permafrost cycle

 Permafrost

-People thought that permafrost was permanently frozen ground; however, global heating is thawing permafrost.
+As the name “permafrost” suggests, people have regarded it as permanently frozen ground; however, global warming is thawing it.
 The thawing can make the ground buckle and sink, causing trees to lean and fall.

 Thawing permafrost has caused severe